deepinv/deepinv/docs/source/community.rst

 Community
 =========

-DeepInverse contributors include researchers from multiple institutions around the world, such as the University of Edinburgh, EPFL, Inria, ENS Lyon, ENS Paris, Univ.
-Toulouse, UCL, etc.
+DeepInverse contributors include researchers and practitioners from multiple institutions and companies around the world, such as in the UK, France, Switzerland, USA, China etc.
-We organize hackathons and summer schools on an annual basis, and we welcome contributions from the community.
+We organize hackathons and summer schools on an annual basis, and we welcome contributions from the community. :ref:`Check out how you can contribute <contributing>`!

 .. image:: figures/CIRM_hackathon.jpg